 African American Schools in Russell County, KY

-Parker H. Jackman was one of the first teachers in the colored schools in Russell County, KY; he began teaching after the Civil War ended.
+Parker H. Jackman was one of the first teachers in the colored schools in Russell County; he began teaching after the Civil War ended.
 It is not known how long the school existed or where exactly it was located.
-By 1895, there were four colored schools in Russell County, KY, according to the Biennial Report of the Superintendent of Public Instruction, 1895-97, pp.669-672].
-One of the schools was taught in a log cabin and the other three were taught in frame buildings.
-The average attendance was 40 students and there were 4 teachers, 1895-96, and there were 35 students and three teachers, 1896-97.
-The teachers' average wages were $24.12, 1895-96, and $19.08, 1896-97.
-During the 1902-03 school term, there was one student from Russell County who attended the State Normal School for Colored Persons (now Kentucky State University) [source: Report of the Superintendent of Public Instruction, 1901-03, p.81].
+By 1895, there were four colored schools in Russell County, according to the Biennial Report of the Superintendent of Public Instruction, 1895-97, pp. 669-672].
+One of the schools was taught in a log cabin while the other three were taught in frame buildings.
+The average attendance was 40 students guided by four teachers from 1895 to 1896; the following school year, 1896-1897, there were 35 students and three teachers.
+The teachers' average wages were $24.12, 1895-1896 and $19.08, 1896-1897.
+During the 1902-1903 school term, one student from Russell County attended the State Normal School for Colored Persons (now Kentucky State University) [source: Report of the Superintendent of Public Instruction, 1901-03, p.
+81].

-The average attendance at the Russell County colored schools was 38, 1901-02, and 48, 1902-03 [p.329].
-In 1905, the students attending Russell Springs Colored School moved from their old school building to the school that was used by the white students [source: Russell County, Kentucky: history & families by Turner Publishing Company, p.156].
+The average attendance at the Russell County colored schools was 38, 1901-1902, and 48, 1902-1903 [p.
+329].
+In 1905, the students attending Russell Springs Colored School moved from the old school building to the school that was used by the white students [source: Russell County, Kentucky: history & families, by Turner Publishing Company, p.
+156].
 A new school had been built for the white students who attended Russell Springs Academy, a private school.
-Their old school, where the colored students would be attending, was located on North Main Street near the Christian Church.
+Their old school, where the colored students were moved, was located on North Main Street near the Christian Church.
 Several years later, a new school building for the colored students was constructed on S. Highway 379.
-There were 3 colored schools in Russell County in 1925 with one teacher at each school [source: Kentucky Public School Directory, 1925-1926, p.68], and the following year, there were 2 colored schools [1926-1927, p.82].
-In 1935, Miss Thelma Simpson was a school teacher in Jamestown [source: Kentucky Negro Educational Association Journal, v.6, no.1, October-November 1935, p.63].
-There continued to be two colored schools in Russell County, until 1953, when Greens Chapel was the one remaining school [source: Kentucky Public School Directory, 1953-1954, p.807].
-In 1955, the Russell County High School was the first to report having both white and colored students [source: Kentucky Public School Directory, 1955-56, p.228], and the following year the school was listed as integrated [source: Kentucky Public School Directory, 1956-57, p.446].

 - Colored Schools (4)